turingschool/curriculum/source/topics/controllers/slimming_controllers.markdown

 Should you rewrite this in every controller?
 Probably not!
 What would it take to write more general forms which could be reused across controllers?
 You would probably define a method that's called from each controller which generates the helper methods on the fly.

-That's exactly what Decent Exposure (https://github.com/voxdolo/decent_exposure) does.
+That's exactly what Basic Assumption (https://github.com/mattyoho/basic_assumption) does.
 It's a very helpful but simple gem I strongly recommend you try out.